jondjones/ILoveTechTests/javascript/katas.md

 ### Lonely Number

-Given an array of numbers, one numner will appear once and the others will be duplicated.
+Given an array of numbers, one number will appear once and the others will be duplicated.
 Write a method to return this item

 Example
 ```javascript